PhilippeBaratta/COVMOS/README.md

 # COVMOS in a nutshell

-COVMOS is a python code designed to simulate in a fast way catalogues of particles in a box of volume V and of redshift z.
+COVMOS is a Python code designed to simulate, in a fast way, catalogues of particles in a box of volume V and of redshift z.
 The main advantages of this approximated method are:

-- the underlying density field can be non-Gaussian, with a probability distribution function (PDF) and a power spectrum set as inputs by the user
+- The underlying density field can be non-Gaussian, with a probability distribution function (PDF) and a power spectrum set as inputs by the user.
-- the nature of the simulated objects (dark matter particles, neutrinos, galaxies, haloes, etc.) is only related to the type of the previous statistical targets set by the user
+- The nature of the simulated objects (dark matter particles, neutrinos, galaxies, haloes, etc.) is only related to the type of the statistical targets previously set by the user.
-- the nature of the simulated cosmological model (lcdm, massive neutrinos, dynamical dark energy, modified gravity models, etc.) is also only related to the type of the previous statistical targets set by the user
+- The nature of the simulated cosmological model (ΛCDM, massive neutrinos, dynamical dark energy, modified gravity models, etc.) is also only related to the type of the statistical targets previously set by the user.
-- the simulation of peculiar velocities is characterized by a velocity dispersion related to the local density, thus allowing a reliable reproduction of redshift-space distortions in linear and non-linear regimes
+- The simulation of peculiar velocities is characterized by a velocity dispersion related to the local density, thus allowing a reliable reproduction of redshift-space distortions in linear and non-linear regimes.
-- can be used to quickly produce covariance matrix of two-point statistics
+- It can be used to quickly produce a covariance matrix of two-point statistics.

-The main pipeline lays on the local, non-linear mapping of an initial Gaussian field ν(x) such that δ(x)=L(ν(x)), where the resulting δ-field must represent the cosmological, non-Gaussian contrast density field.
-COVMOS first find out the right power spectrum for ν in such a way that once the Gaussian field is transformed under the local transformation L, the δ variable is both following the targeted power spectrum and PDF set by the user.
-In a second step, the density field is discretised into particles following a local Poisson sampling.
-Then a velocity field following a Gaussian prescription and a power spectrum set by the user is generated.
-It is finally discretised to assign peculiar velocities to particles.
+The main pipeline relies on the local, non-linear mapping of an initial Gaussian field ν(x) such that δ(x) = L(ν(x)), where the resulting δ-field must represent the cosmological, non-Gaussian contrast density field.
+COVMOS first finds the right power spectrum for ν in such a way that once the Gaussian field is transformed under the local transformation L, the δ variable follows both the targeted power spectrum and PDF set by the user.
+In a second step, the density field is discretized into particles following a local Poisson sampling.
+Then, a velocity field following a Gaussian prescription and a power spectrum set by the user is generated.
+It is finally discretized to assign peculiar velocities to particles.

 # Structure of the method